indiana-university/rivet-docs/content/components/overlays/modals.md

 description: "A modal is a smaller window that is displayed on top of the main application/site window.
 The main page is still visible but, the background is darkened to direct focus to the content of the modal window."
 requiresJs: true
 status: "Ready"
+methods:
+    -
+        title: "Modal.init(context)"
+        description: |
+            - Initializes the `Modal` component
+            - Accepts an optional DOM element.
+If no element is provided in the argument it defaults to the `document` element.
+            - NOTE: the `init()` method is called automatically when `rivet.js` is loaded.
+    -
+        title: "Modal.destroy(context)"
+        description: |
+            - Destroys any currently initialized Modals and removes their event listeners.
+            - Accepts a optional DOM element.
+If no element is provided in the argument it defaults to the `document` element. **NOTE**: the optional `context` argument only needs to be passed into `.destroy()` if a DOM element was passed into the `.init()` method.
+If so, it must be the DOM element that was passed into `.init()` when the Modal was initialized.
+    -
+        title: "Modal.open(id, callback)"
+        description: |
+            - `id` - The unique id of the modal.
+This corresponds to the value `data-modal-trigger`/`id` attributes of the modal you want to **open**. **NOTE**: In previous versions of Rivet, the `Modal.open()` method accepted a Modal DOM Element.
+The `.open()` method will still work if you pass it a DOM element (the modal element itself), but **this functionality will be deprecated in the next major version of Rivet**.
+            - `callback` - An optional callback function that is executed after the modal is opened.
+    -
+        title: "Modal.close(id, callback)"
+        description: |
+            - `id` - The unique id of the modal.
+This corresponds to the value `data-modal-trigger`/`id` attributes of the modal you want to **close**.
+            - `callback` - An optional callback function that is executed after the modal is opened.
+            - **NOTE**: In previous versions of Rivet, the `Modal.close()` method accepted a Modal DOM Element.
+The `.close()` method will still work if you pass it a DOM element (the Modal element itself), but **this functionality will be deprecated in the next major version of Rivet**.
+    -
+        title: "Modal.focusModal(id)"
+        description: |
+            Moves focus the currently active/open modal.
+This is a helper method that can be used to focus modals that have been opened programmatically via the `Modal.open()` method.
+It takes one argument, the unique id (String) of the modal you wan to move focus to.
+This method can be used as the callback to the `Modal.open()` method to move focus to the modal after it has been opened via your own scripts.
+    -
+        title: "Modal.focusTrigger(id)"
+        description: |
+            Moves focus to the trigger (`data-modal-trigger`) that opened the currently active modal, if it exists.
 ---
 ## Modal example
 {{< example lang="html" >}}<button class="rvt-button" data-modal-trigger="modal-example-basic">Open modal example</button>